Travel Update

 4. Sweden & Finland

-If you’re looking for sustainable travel destinations for 2023, add Sweden and Finland to your wish list.
-These 2 Nordic nations have some of the world’s most impressive eco-credentials, with plenty of cultural highlights and adventures in store for you as well.
+IIf you’re looking for sustainable travel destinations, add Sweden and Finland to your wish list.
+These Nordic nations have some of the world’s most impressive eco-credentials, with plenty of cultural highlights and adventures in store for you as well.

 Sustainable appeal

-Since more than 80% of Finland’s terrain is covered in forest, you know it’s going to be one of the best places to breathe in clean, fresh air.
-It comes as no surprise that Condé Nast Traveller recommends Finland as one of the most sustainable countries to visit in 2023.
+Since more than 80% of Finland is covered in forests, you know it’s going to be one of the best places to breathe clean, fresh air.

-They also mention Sweden along with its Nordic neighbours, Norway, Denmark and Iceland, as “eco-energy superheroes”.
+What’s more, Forbes recommends Finland as one of the most sustainable countries to visit.
+They also mention Sweden, along with its Nordic neighbours, Norway, Denmark and Iceland, as “eco-energy superheroes”.

 Purple flowers in front of yellow field in Sweden

-Gothenburg, Sweden ranks number 1 on the Global Destination Sustainability Index
+Gothenburg, Sweden ranks highly on the Global Destination Sustainability Index.

-Around the country, around 95% of accommodation is green-certified, while 97% of public transport is powered by renewable energy.
+Around the country, roughly 97% of public transport is powered by renewable energy.

 Make the most of the country’s efficient rail network with a train tour of Sweden.
-You could also explore the trendy cities of Stockholm and Malmö, travelling by train between them.
+You could explore the trendy cities of Stockholm and Malmö, travelling between them by train.

 Northern lights

 In the far north of Sweden and Finland, you’ll find a stunning region called Lapland.
-As well as being the place to meet Santa Claus, Lapland is one of the best spots on the planet to seek out the northern lights.
+As well as being the place to meet Santa Claus, Finnish and Swedish Lapland are among the world’s best spots to see the northern lights.

-What better way is there to combine reconnecting with nature with spellbinding outings?
+What better way to reconnect with the environment than with spellbinding outings?
 Hunt for the aurora and let Mother Nature captivate you.

 Seeing the magical colours of the aurora borealis light up the sky above you is an experience you’ll never forget.